0.2 - The stages of a Bilan Carbone®

 The organisation defines its organisational, temporal, and identify its emission sources allowing it to delimit its operational boundary.
 It identifies the transition risks and opportunities.

 The accounting step consists both in collecting all the required activity data and converting them into tonnes of CO2 equivalent using emission factors.
-This involves drawing up the emission profile of the organisation, i.e. the distribution of the organisation's quantified emissions across the different categories of the Bilan Carbone®.
+This involves drawing up the emission profile of the organisation, that is to say the distribution of the organisation's quantified emissions across the different Bilan Carbone® categories.

-The uncertainties, inherent to the emission factors chosen and to the data collected, must be quantified and displayed transparently on the emissions profile.
+The uncertainties, inherent to the chosen emission factors and to the data collected, must be quantified and displayed transparently on the emissions profile.

 A Transition Plan is defined following the accounting of emissions.
-This plan must include objectives reduction targets, a series ofactions detailed and quantified actions, a trajectory credible in relation to the actions envisaged and the objectives set.
+This plan must include objectives reduction targets, a series ofactions detailed and quantified actions, a pathway credible in relation to the actions envisaged and the objectives set.

-The result of a Bilan Carbone® is the quantification of the organisation's GHG emissions, distributed by emission category within the considered boundaries, together with a proposed coherent transition plan, and the associated monitoring indicators.
-The expected deliverables are framed, and reported to the organisation for internal or external use, according to its maturity level.
+The result of a Bilan Carbone® is the quantification of the organisation's GHG emissions, distributed by emission category within the considered boundaries, as well as a proposed transition plan in coherence, and the associated monitoring indicators.
+The expected deliverables are framed, and (Advanced level) covers the majority of CSRD ESRS E1.
+Bilan Carbone® results are usable within these initiatives..

-The anonymised emissions profile must be submitted at least on the platform of theOCCF.
+The anonymised emissions profile must be deposited at least on the ADEME platform continuous improvement.

-The quality of the Bilan Carbone® approach can be evaluated by a team of evaluators independent.
-The evaluation is based on the deliverables produced during the approach, following a framework strict.
+team of independent evaluators .
+The evaluation is based on the deliverables established during the approach, following a strict. framework Step 7 is

-All information on the operational boundary is documented and Do you have a comprehension question?Consult the FAQ .
-The method is living and therefore likely to evolve (clarifications, additions): find the.
+Do you have a comprehension question?
+Consult the FAQ.
+The method is living and therefore likely to evolve (clarifications, additions): find the track of changes here.

 Last updated